privacy-tech-lab/gpc-optmeowt/README.md

 Notice that Webpack will build the development versions of OptMeowt into the `dev` subfolder instead of `dist`, with subfolders `dev/firefox` and `dev/chrome` accordingly.

-Optional:
+### Optional

 We also like to use [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug) from within VSCode when in development to help automate loading the built extension package.
 The default behavior is `F5` to launch and load the extension in browser.
 There is a similar extension for Chrome, [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).
 Make sure to follow the online documentation on writing the correct `.vscode/launch.json` file, or other necessary settings files, in order to properly load OptMeowt with the debugger.

 ## OptMeowt's Permission Use

 We do not collect any data from you.
 Third parties will also not receive your data.
 The permissions OptMeowt is using are required for opting you out.
-OptMeowt uses the following permissions:
+To that end, OptMeowt uses the following permissions:

 ```json
 "permissions": [